vmware-labs/wasm-workers-server/docs/docs/tutorials/rust-workers.md

       cargo build --release --target wasm32-wasi
     ```

 1. Create a `worker-kv.toml` file with the following content.
-Note the name of the TOML file must match the name of the handler.
+Note the name of the TOML file must match the name of the worker.
 In this case we have `worker-kv.wasm` and `worker-kv.toml` in the same folder (`target/wasm32-wasi/release`):

     ```toml title="target/wasm32-wasi/release/worker-kv.toml"
     name = "workerkv"